Pospisil Swift LLC

 A non-compete is an agreement that limits an employee’s ability to work in a given industry after leaving his or her employer.
 In the hypothetical case of a healthcare executive, for instance, a non-compete agreement might bar the executive from working in a healthcare position within 25 miles of Kansas City for a one-year period following the end of his employment.
 Put most simply, a non-compete limits your ability to work.

 A quick point of clarification.
 This post focuses on non-competition agreements rather than non-solicitation agreements or other restrictive covenants.
 Although both agreements limit what employees can do after leaving their employer, they do so in different ways.
-We will cover non-solicitations and other restrictive covenants in another post.
+We have covered non-solicitations in another post: Introduction to Non-Solicitation Agreements in Kansas and Missouri.
 For now, the important thing to remember is that non-competition agreements dictate the who, when, and where of your employment; non-solicitations limit your ability to bring clients or former colleagues with you to your new job.
 Employers may ask employees to agree to a non-compete, a non-solicitation, or both.

 Are non-competes enforceable?